 Max Kowatsch was born on January 11, 1953, in Bad St. Leonhard (Kärnten), Austria.
 He studied Electrical Engineering at the Vienna University of Technology and graduated with a Master Degree (Dipl.
 Ing.) in 1978.
 Graduation to Dr. techn. at the same university followed in 1981, while he was working as an Assistant Professor.
 In 1985 he became academic lecturer at the Institute of Electrical Engineering and Electronics, Vienna University of Technology.

 In 1987 Max Kowatsch joined Schrack Aerospace, Vienna, as manager of a signal processing department.
 In this position he was responsible for the first space electronics development activities of the company, including the implementation of the necessary infrastructure and processes.
 After the merger of Schrack Aerospace and ORS into Austrian Aerospace in 1997, he became Technical Director of the new company.
 In July 2000 he was appointed Managing Director of Austrian Aerospace, a subsidiary of Saab Space AB.
-Since the acquisition of Saab Space by RUAG in September 2008 Max Kowatsch acted as Managing Director of RUAG Space Austria, until his retirement in January 2019.
-Currently, he serves as Senior Advisor of RUAG Space, with special focus on the European institutional space market.
+Since the acquisition of Saab Space by RUAG in September 2008, Max Kowatsch acted as Managing Director of RUAG Space Austria (now Beyond Gravity Austria), until his retirement in January 2019.
+Currently, he serves as Senior Advisor of Beyond Gravity Austria, with special focus on the European institutional space market.

-Max Kowatsch is President of AUSTROSPACE, the association of Austrian space industries, Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), Member of the Austrian Physical Society, and Member of the International Academy of Astronautics (IAA).
+Until 2022 Max Kowatsch was President of AUSTROSPACE, the association of Austrian space industries.
+He is Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), Member of the Austrian Physical Society, and Member of the International Academy of Astronautics (IAA).